gSchool/sdi-capstone-base/README.md

     v0.2:
     - Added "instant login" button to login instantly when desired -- user auth only persists until page refresh
     - Refactored user object in useUser.jsx state
-    - Added profile image to sidebar
+    - Added profile image to sidebars
     - General updates to sidebar CSS
     - User authentication now persists in local storage
     - Created AuthProvider to route the user based on authentication in local storage